stalrinakis/KafkaDBApp/README.md

 Includes methods for interacting with Kafka, though these appear to be unused in the main flow.
 Handles various exceptions and error cases, including rate limiting from the Reddit API.

-The servlet integrates several big data technologies and APIs, including Hadoop, Avro, Kafka, and the Reddit API, to fetch, process, and analyze Reddit post data.
-It seems to be part of a larger system for analyzing Reddit content, possibly for trend analysis or content categorization.
+The servlet integrates several big data technologies and APIs, including Hadoop, Avro, Kafka, and the Reddit API, to fetch, process, and analyze Reddit post data for content categorization.